-Her motifs are social constellations – not so much the people themselves, whom Anna Kempe’s large-format watercolor paintings depict.
-Constellations of friends, partnership relationships, parent-child constellations.
-There is a melancholy that sets in as soon as one person is joined by a second or third.
-In most cases it is moments of friendship, of conflict, of thoughtful closeness that are given space in the pictures.
-Our gaze is directed to the mutual care of people who are drawn to each other.
-Simple family connections give way to kinship of personalities.
+The motifs are social constellations – not so much the people themselves, who appear in Anna Kempe‘s large-format watercolors.
+Constellations of friends, partnership entanglements, parent-child relationships.
+The melancholy that sets in as soon as one person is joined by a second or third.
+It is mostly moments of friendship, of conflict, of thoughtful closeness that are given space in the pictures.
+The view is directed to the care of people turned to each other.
+Clear family connections take a back seat to affinities.

-spective on her own development as a person.
-How is a biography written?
-Already the key protocol data, recorded in official papers, stamped and stapled, are a narrative that merely sets the framework for the history of a person.
-In a lifetime, traces accumulate in the most diverse forms.
+With the deaths of both parents from cancer, however, Anna Kempe began a more intensive examination of her family history, a retrospective also on her own becoming as a person.
+How does a biography write itself?
+Even the key protocol data, recorded in official papers, filed, stamped, are a narrative that merely sets the framework for a person‘s history.
+In life, traces accumulate in the most varied forms.
 A body acquires scars and drags along a tail of artifacts.
-Photograph albums condense periods of life into a few pages.
+Picture albums condense periods of life into a few pages.
 How much does the voice, spoken word, have to do with memories?

 Die perfekte Zeichnung

 On one of our trips to the Baltic Sea, which in my memory never took place in summer, but always at cold, wet, stormy times of the year, I made the perfect drawing.
 I drew with a stick in the wet sand, a figure, a dwarf, and I knew that I had never made such a good drawing before.
 It was not the adults‘ confirmation, but I knew myself that everything was right here, the line, the proportions, everything was perfect and at the same time I knew that this drawing would pass away, that I would not be able to keep it or keep it.
 This was sad, but bearable, because this moment of perfection filled me so much that it had more value than the result.

 - part of the audio work Hidden Treasures of the Amber Chamber